-Marie McCaffrey (President and Executive Director), co-founder of HistoryLink.org, graphic designer and book publication manager, member Board of Trustees, Seattle Public Library.
+Marie McCaffrey (President and Executive Director), co-founder of HistoryLink.org, graphic designer and book publication manager, former member Board of Trustees, Seattle Public Library.

 Chris Smith Towne (Secretary), environmental policy consultant, and former member of the Central Puget Sound Growth Management Hearings Board.